Omnija/Medarot-9-3ds-Translations/README.md

 - Medabee Ver. - 0004000000174E00
 - Rokusho Ver. - 0004000000174F00

+### Extra Notes
+3. Update files need to be installed with the update cia.
+Lumafs will only work for the base game files.
+I'm not sure and have not tested whether all files will work installed via update cia.

 Option 2 -> Using Cia
 1. Decrypt then Extract CIA file
 2. Replace files with in the romfs + exefs